At a Glance - Piecewise Functions and Limits

 If we draw the graph of this function, we see that it looks like the line y = x + 1 except at one point.
 When x = 1, instead of having y = 2 like we would expect, the point has jumped off the line up to y = 3.

-In the example above, because that's what we would expect the value of the function to be if we looked at values of x close to (but not equal to) 1.
+In the example above, the limit is 2, because that's what we would expect the value of the function to be if we looked at values of x close to (but not equal to) 1.